SchubertP/sbmlxdf/docs/_build/html/_sources/scripts.rst.txt

 Comma-separated-value files (\*.csv) are supported as well, one file for each SBML component.

-In case you are not a Python programmer, ask a colleague to set up Phython 3 on your system, install sbmlxdf, create the two Python scripts given below and show you how these command line scripts can be used.
+In case you are not a Python programmer, ask a colleague to set up Python 3 on your system, install sbmlxdf, create the two Python scripts given below and show you how these command line scripts can be used.